travi/redux-fetch-middleware/README.md

   this action.
 * `data`: the data that you would like access to in your dispatched methods. the resulting data will be passed as base level attributes to the `resource`.
+* `retry` (_optional_): a predicate function that enables instructing the middleware to retry (or poll) the fetch under certain conditions.
+  * The predicate function is expected to be implemented in error-first style, meaning that the error will be provided as the first argument in the failure scenario, and the response will be provided as the second argument in the success scenario
+  * The predicate function should return a boolean to instruct the middleware whether to repeat the call again or not
+  * When the function is not provided, the default will be the same as if the predicate returned `false`, so the fetch will not be repeated by default
+  * When a retry is requested, the repeated request will be delayed by three seconds

 #### As an action creator